 While Gen Z is the first generation of digital natives, insight shows that they prefer in-store shopping, they love the social and experience aspects of browsing and shopping at physical stores with their friends.
 ASW’s customer insight shows that 99% of Gen Z shop offline and they like shopping in “destination stores” (stores in shopping malls and city centres).

-The digital natives spend most of their time on screen and they look for brick-and-mortar shopping coupled with technology so in-store digital devices are key drivers to sales success; the introduction of AR and AI in the store environment, as well as the linking of Offline and Online (O+O) experiences through apps and social media.
+The digital natives spend most of their time on screen and they look for brick-and-mortar shopping coupled with technology so in-store digital devices are key drivers to sales success; the introduction of AR and AI in the store environment, as well as the linking of Offline plus Online (O+O) experiences through apps and social media.
 In recent UK focus groups Chloe Skinner, 19, said “I do look online a lot when I’m planning what to buy but I love shopping in stores with my friends, especially when there are fun things for us to do like playing on the makeup mirrors that let us create pics of ourselves to share on Snapchat.”

 Gen Z choose their beauty products based on the trend, price and quality and use their phones to read other users’ feedbacks and reviews while browsing in store.